lmullen/lincolnmullen.com/source/_posts/2015-01-09-exploring-massachusetts-gubernatorial-elections.markdown

 Figure 4: Election for Massachusetts governor, 1807.
 Data: [A New Nation Votes][New Nation Votes].
 </figcaption>
 </figure>
-In 1823, Otis maintained some of the Federalist strength in western Massachusetts, though he also lost (I suspect that when Maine gained statehood in 1820, the Federalists benefited slightly from a decline of Republican votes.)
+In 1823, Otis maintained some of the Federalist strength in western Massachusetts, though he also lost (I suspect that when Maine gained statehood in 1820, the Federalists benefited slightly from a decline of Republican votes).
 But Otis was defeated in most of the towns surrounding Boston.

 <figure>
 <iframe src="/figures/ma-gov/ma-gov-1823.html" style="height:500px;width:100%;">